DoctorWkt/CSCvon8/journal.md

 I'll leave the microcode as it is for now.
 Will I ever come back and try and figure out why?
 Who knows?
 Right now I'm satisfied that the CPU is working solidly at 3.57MHz.

+## Sat 18 May 20:09:09 AEST 2019

+Things I want to do now:

+  1. Add cpp support to the assembler, so I can have multi-file programs.
+  2. Add numbered labels and 1f, 1b etc. relative branches to save having to use L1, L2 only once.
+  3. Modify the assembler to have a RAM option.
+This will assemble to the obj file format as is used by the monitor ROM, and also default to start at $8000.

+## Sat 18 May 21:33:17 AEST 2019

+I've done 1 and 2 above.
+I'll have to think carefully about the RAM option to make sure that I get it right and keep the code simple.